quinton-j/scripts/bash/README.md

 ## OpenSearch API script

 Consisting of functions for accessing the AWS OpenSearch service, these are maintained inside the script [opensearch_api.sh](./opensearch_api.sh).
-The concept is to run a Kibana daemon process (`aws-es-kibana`) separately in its own Bash shell, and then run the OpenSeaerch commands from other Bash shells, which communicate with the aforementioned Kibana daemon via local network connections.
+The concept is to run a Kibana daemon process (`aws-es-kibana`) separately in its own Bash shell, and then run the OpenSearch commands from other Bash shells, which communicate with the aforementioned Kibana daemon via local network connections.
 This uses the credentials defined in your AWS profiles to send requests to AWS services.

 The commands below deals with OpenSearch snapshots, among other things.